Automated Adaptation Strategies for Stream Learning: Algorithms

 The SABLE algorithm allows the use of five different adaptive mechanisms (including the possibility of no adaptation).
 AMs are deployed as soon as the true values for the batch are available and before predicting on the next batch.
-The SABLE AMs are described below.
-It should be noted, that as SABLE was conceived as an experimentation vehicle for AM sequences effects exploration, it doesn't provide a default custom adaptation strategy.

-\textbf{SAM0} (No adaptation).
+The SABLE AMs are described below\footnote{See \citep{Bakirov2017} for a full description.}.
+It should be noted, that as SABLE was conceived as an experimentation vehicle for AM sequences effects exploration, it does not provide a default custom adaptation strategy. \begin{itemize} \item \textbf{SAM0} (No adaptation).
 No changes are applied to the predictive model, corresponding to $\emptyset$.
-This AM will be denoted as SAM0.

-\textbf{SAM1} (Batch Learning).
+\item \textbf{SAM1} (Batch learning).
 The simplest AM augments existing data with the data from the new batch and retrains the model.
 Given predictions of each expert $f_i \in \mathcal{F}$ on $\boldsymbol{\mathcal{V}}$, $\{\hat{\boldsymbol{y}}_1,...,\hat{\boldsymbol{y}}_I\}$ and measurements of the actual values, $\boldsymbol{y}$, $\boldsymbol{\mathcal{V}}$ is partitioned into subsets in the following fashion: